MettiFire/elden_mail_banner/README.md

 ---

 ## ⚠️ Known Issues
-You may need to refresh the page the first time.
+You may need to refresh the page when you leave it open for a long time before it works.

 ---